 Medical care in the face of an on-the-job illness or injury is every worker’s right.
 Choosing a medical provider should be done with a few considerations in mind.
 When the Pennsylvania workers’ compensation system is to pay for care, employees can see the provider of their choice.
 When the employer’s insurance company is to pay for care, providers must be selected from the employer’s list at least for a period of 90 days.

 Anytime an injury or illness results from a job situation, workers should contact an attorney for help.
-Filing for workers’ compensation can be complex as well as time-consuming and getting help from the beginning is important to maximize your chances of recovery.
+Filing for workers’ compensation benefits in Pennsylvania can be complex as well as time-consuming and getting help from the beginning is important to maximize your chances of recovery.
+Your best bet is to contact our team of Pittsburgh workers’ comp lawyers as a majority of their practice focuses on filing Pennsylvania workers compensation lawsuits.